Nook alternatives

 2013.
 Barnes & Noble kills Nook desktop apps

-Today, Apple has introduced iBooks for Mac, expanding its range of platforms for digital reading.
-In contrast, Barnes & Noble has made the decision to discontinue support for the Mac and PC (pre-Windows 8) versions of the Nook standalone reader software.
-Instead, they now direct users to utilize the web-based version of the application.
-Although the web-based version serves as a substitute, it is not a perfect replacement due to a significant number of Nook e-books being unsupported.
-Not all titles available in the store are compatible with the web-based application.
-This development indicates that Barnes & Noble's efforts in the e-book realm currently lag behind Amazon's in terms of cross-platform accessibility.
-However, it appears that Barnes & Noble may be redirecting its focus towards a different objective - establishing a presence in the low-cost tablet market with Nook hardware.
-They have recently introduced features that integrate Play Store functionality into the Nook HD line while also unlocking essential missing features, such as a browser for the Simple Touch, thereby transforming them into more than just e-readers.
+Today Apple has introduced iBooks for Mac.
+Concurrently, Barnes & Noble has discontinued support for the Mac and PC (pre-Windows 8) versions of the Nook standalone reader software and now directs users to the web-based version instead.
+This isn’t a perfect substitute, as a large proportion of Nook e-books are not compatible, since not all titles in the store support the web-based version of the application.
+This indicates that Barnes & Noble’s e-book initiatives now lag behind Amazon’s in terms of cross-platform accessibility.
+However, B&N seems to be focusing on a different objective—becoming a key player in the affordable tablet market with Nook hardware.
+The company has recently introduced features that not only add Play Store functionality to the Nook HD line but also unlock essential missing features, such as a browser for the Simple Touch, making them more than just e-readers.

 2013.
 Barnes & Noble integrates Google Play into Nook tablets